 Now you’re probably asking yourself, why would I pay for WEB HOSTING when there are sites that offer it for free?

-SiteGround is going to offer better privacy protection that you WILL NEED.
-Without that, you’re personal information is out there for the world to see.
+Bluehost is going to offer better privacy protection that you WILL NEED.
+Without that, your personal information is out there for the world to see.